 - Use the guylines on each end to stabilize and increase interior space.

 For best results we recommend seam-sealing your tent.
 You can do it at home or have us do it for you (adds 2-3 weeks)(if we seal the shelter it will be shipped without extra tubes of sealant):

-- The Redcliff includes 3 tubes of SilNet seam sealer, enough to seal the entire tipi with a tube left over.
+- The Redcliff includes enough seam sealer to seal the entire tipi.

 - Pitch the shelter normally and seal the outside seams.

 - The easy way to seal is to run a thin bead of sealant along the seam, then press it in with a finger, wiping the excess on a paper towel.

 - Alternatively, you can use an acid brush from a hardware store to spread the sealant.

 - Redcliff Half Nest